- twitter: jbsapien

 Since joining ProPublica in May 2008, reporter Joaquin Sapien has delved into criminal justice, military healthcare, and environmental issues.
 In 2010 he partnered with the Sarasota Herald-Tribune to produce an award-winning series of stories about contaminated drywall.
 In 2009 he was part of a team whose work on natural gas drilling won the Society of Professional Journalists award for online non-deadline investigative reporting.
 From 2005 until 2008 he was a reporter for the Center for Public Integrity, where he led a year-long investigative project, “Superfund’s Toxic Legacy,” which received the 2007 Society of Professional Journalists award for non-deadline online reporting.
 Before joining CPI, Sapien wrote for Environmental Media Services.

-July 10, 11:15 a.m.A Brooklyn man who spent more than a dozen years in prison for a crime he likely did not commit will receive $3 million from New York State.
+July 10, 2014, 12:15 p.m.A Brooklyn man who spent more than a dozen years in prison for a crime he likely did not commit will receive $3 million from New York State.
 He may get even more from New York City.

-May 23, 11:49 a.m.A new Department of Justice policy says federal agents must record interrogations, as a way to protect against coercion and false confessions.
+May 23, 2014, 12:49 p.m.A new Department of Justice policy says federal agents must record interrogations, as a way to protect against coercion and false confessions.

 Safeguard the public interest.